sotremba/Demo-Website/README.md

-# Token-Verification-Research
+# Demo Website for GSI Integration

-Scripts and mock website to research the current implementation of id_token verification with Google Auth
+Demo website to test the ease of GSI integration into an existing website with traditional username and password login procedure